The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Results

 \subsection{When did in-situ star formation dominate the mass growth?}

-Having explored the ex-situ fraction as a function of progenitor mass, we next examine the total in-situ fraction for each host, to understand the transition from (1) an early period when most stars formed ex-situ across several progenitors that (eventually) merge together, to (2) a later period when a single main progenitor dominated the stellar mass growth via in-situ star formation.
+Having explored the ex-situ fraction as a function of progenitor mass, we next examine the total in-situ fraction for each host.
+We aim to understand the transition from (1) an early period when most stars formed ex-situ across several progenitors that (eventually) merge together, to (2) a later period when a single main progenitor dominated the stellar mass growth via in-situ star formation.
 Thus, we define `in-situ' star formation as that occurring in the MMP, and we define main progenitor `formation' (or `emergence') as the transition from (1) to (2).
-Specifically, we select stars within the given host-centric distance cuts at $z = 0$ that formed before a given redshift, and we calculate the \textit{cumulative} fraction of all stars that formed within the MMP to that redshift.
-This is different from some other definitions of progenitor `formation', such as when the galaxy formed a certain percentage of its current $\Mstar$ (see Section~\ref{sec:mmp growth}): our goal instead is to quantify when a single main progenitor dominated the stellar mass assembly.
+This is different from other definitions of progenitor `formation', such as when the galaxy formed a certain percentage of its current $\Mstar$ (see Section~\ref{sec:mmp growth}).
+Our goal is instead to quantify when a single main progenitor dominated the stellar mass assembly.
+To calculate the fraction of in-situ star formation, we select stars within the host-centric distance selections at $z = 0$ that are older than a given redshift.
+Of these, we then select the stars that formed inside of the MMP, and divide this stellar mass by the total stellar mass at $z = 0$ that is older than this redshift.
+Finally, we cumulatively sum these fractions to get the $\rm f_{in-situ, cumul}$, shown in Fig.~\ref{fig:insitu}.

-Fig.~\ref{fig:insitu} shows this cumulative in-situ fraction as a function of redshift for the $d(z = 0) < 15$ and 2 kpc distance cuts.
+Fig.~\ref{fig:insitu} shows this cumulative in-situ fraction as a function of redshift for the $d_{15}$ and $d_2$ distance selections.
 We show each simulation as a thin colored line (solid for isolated hosts, dotted for LG-like hosts), along with medians for the total, isolated, and LG-like hosts.
 The horizontal dotted line shows a cumulative in-situ fraction of 0.5, which we use to define the formation of a single `main' progenitor.